nhsconnect/FHIR-CDS/pages/explore/api_questionnaire.md

       <td><code class="highlighter-rouge">0..1</code></td>
     <td>Reference(ValueSet)</td>
   <td>Valueset containing permitted answers</td>
-<td>This element MAY be populated by the CDSS, and if so, the EMS must provide the set of possible answers to the user who must choose one of the provided options.
+<td>This element MAY be populated by the CDSS, and if so, the EMS MUST provide the set of possible answers to the user who MUST choose one of the provided options.
 The use of this element is not recommended.</td>
  </tr>
 <tr>
   <td><code class="highlighter-rouge">item.option</code></td>
       <td><code class="highlighter-rouge">0..*</code></td>
     <td>BackboneElement</td>
   <td>Permitted answer</td>
-<td>Where the question has multiple options, only one of which should be selected, these options can be enumerated in this element.</td>
+<td>Where the question has multiple options, only one of which SHOULD be selected, these options can be enumerated in this element.</td>
  </tr>
 <tr>
   <td><code class="highlighter-rouge">item.option.value[x]</code></td>
       <td><code class="highlighter-rouge">1..1</code></td>
      <td>integer | date |<br>time | string |<br> Coding</td>
-    <td>Value question must have <a href="https://www.hl7.org/fhir/stu3/valueset-questionnaire-answers.html">Questionnaire Answer Codes (Example)</a></td>
+    <td>Value question MUST have <a href="https://www.hl7.org/fhir/stu3/valueset-questionnaire-answers.html">Questionnaire Answer Codes (Example)</a></td>
 <td>This element will be populated by the CDSS and the EMS will display the value that it receives.</td>
  </tr>
 <tr>